opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     4. Press the OK button.

     .. note:: Folders can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, Xsheet, or work area.

-.. note:: When a level is loaded, OpenToonz checks if its syntax matches one of the level formats specified into Preferences>Loading>Level Settings by Format.In this case the Level Settings specified when the corresponding Edit pop up is opened will be applied.
-It is possible to add as many format as you want defining them by a Regular Expression.
+.. note:: When a level is loaded, OpenToonz checks if its syntax matches one of the level formats specified in Preferences > Loading > Level Settings by File Format.
+In this case the Level Settings specified when the corresponding Edit button is opened will be applied.
+It is possible to add as many file formats as you want, defining them by using a Regular Expression.
 This way, different settings can be automatically applied to different kind of levels.

 .. tip:: **To load back a recently loaded level:**